-By the end of 2017, Nebraska had an official state bird list that includes 461 species.
+By March 2020, Nebraska had an official state bird list that includes 463 species.
 Of this total, approximately 350 occur annually and about 200 regularly breed in the state.
 In addition to accepted species, there are others that have been unsuccessfully introduced, unacceptably documented, or species whose origin was in question.
 In all, the Birds of Nebraska — Online includes 512 individual species accounts, 44 of which deal with hybrids reported in the state.
 These species accounts generally follow the format used by Sharpe et al (2001) and readers are referred to that work for in-depth introductory sections on Nebraska’s physical environment, biological communities, and history of ornithology.
 In addition to what is found in Sharpe et al (2001), we provide below a brief overview of our study area, Nebraska, as well as information supplemental to Sharpe et al (2001) that has become available since that volume was published.
 Finally, we provide a page on “How to Use” species accounts page that describes the format and style conventions of the species accounts included in Birds of Nebraska — Online.

 Nebraska is located near the geographic center of North America and totals 200,365 square kilometers (77,358 square miles) and is divided into 93 counties (Figure 1).
 The human population totals 1.8 million as of the 2010 census (U.S. Census 2017), and resides primarily in the east, especially in the state’s largest cities of Omaha and Lincoln.
 Large portions of the north-central part of the state do not have any cities > 5,000 residents (Figure 2).